• Skip to main content

 Jump to Recipe

-These Cherry Scones are incredible - flaky on the inside, golden and crunchy on the outside, with a subtle almond flavour and packed with fresh, juicy cherries.
-They are perfect for breakfast, afternoon tea, a simple snack or for entertaining.
-Try stopping at one!
+These Cherry Scones are incredible - tender on the inside, golden and crunchy on the outside.
+Made in one bowl, they're perfect for breakfast, afternoon tea, a simple snack, or for entertaining.
+Just try stopping at one!

 Cherry almond scone wedges on wooden chopping board ready to serve.